oribarilan/lensline.nvim/README.md

 ![lensline demo](https://github.com/user-attachments/assets/fa6870bd-b8b0-4b8e-a6f7-6077d835f11c)

+## Why use lensline?

+- **🔍 Glanceable insights**: See meaningful context (like refs, authorship, code complexity, diagnostics and more) directly above your functions without leaving the buffer
+- **🧘 Zero-interaction UX**: No toggles, no keystrokes.
+Info appears automatically as you scroll and code
+- **🧩 Modular & customizable**: Every lens is independent and pluggable, with full control over layout, styling, and behavior
+- **🥷 Minimal and unobtrusive**: Designed to blend into your editing flow without stealing focus.
+Distraction-free.

 ## Install
 It is suggested to either use the latest release tag or the release branch 0.1.x. (which will contain the latest matching version).